 When a student changes his or her major, all transcripts, including the Trine University transcript, are evaluated by the new chair.
-If the change of major is from one school to another, from a four-year to a two-year program, or from a two-year to a four-year program, courses with less than a "C" grade may be dropped from the student's cumulative totals, if the courses are not required in the new major and if the student is not currently enrolled in those courses.
+If the change of major is from one school to another (This includes students in the Allen School of Engineering & Technology who change from an engineering major to Design Engineering Technology.), from a four-year to a two-year program, or from a two-year to a four-year program, courses with less than a "C" grade may be dropped from the student's cumulative totals, if the courses are not required in the new major and if the student is not currently enrolled in those courses.
 Dropped courses may not be repeated in the new major.